OPM/ResInsight/docs/DerivedResults.md

 published: true
 ---

+ResInsight computes several derived results.
+In this section we will explain what they are, and briefly how they are calculated.

+## Derived results for Eclipse cases

-ResInsight is able to compute derived results listed at the bottom **Static** properties.
+The derived results are listed at the bottom of the **Static** result properties, as shown below.

 ![]({{ site.baseurl }}/images/DerivedStaticResults.png)